x14ngch3n/smms-cli/README.md

   -h, --help            show this help message and exit -f FILENAME, --filename FILENAME
-                        used with upload, select image to be uploaded --hash HASH           used with delete, delete image by hash value
+                        used with upload, select image to be uploaded
 ```

 ## Links